Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020: Legal basis

-As with the original regulations, SI 2020/788 was introduced by Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984.
-The legal basis for the use of the powers was stated to be as before.
-The regulations were laid before parliament on 23 July 2020, and came into force on 25 July.
+The amendments were made under the same emergency powers as the main regulations.
+They were laid before Parliament on 23 July 2020, and came into force on 25 July.
 The Secretary of State again used section 45R of the 1984 act to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Changes to the regulations

 The amendments allowed certain businesses to re-open, specifically indoor swimming pools, including indoor facilities at water parks, indoor fitness and dance studios and indoor gyms and sports courts and facilities.